Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City Council meets the second and fourth Monday of each month, except in December when they meet only on the second Monday of the month, at 7:30 pm at:Community Center Honey Bee Room200 E. Third Street, Lower LevelBonner Springs, KS 66012

 You can pay your ticket in person at 13001 Metropolitan Ave (Fire Dept Bldg) during business hours.
-You may also make a credit/debit payment over the phone with Visa, MasterCard or Discover.
+You may also make a credit/debit payment online or over the phone with Visa, MasterCard or Discover.

 Upon receipt of a complaint, the Nuisance Code Officer (NCO) inspects the property and, if a violation is observed, a written violation notice is sent to the property owner(s) and/or tenant(s) giving them 10 days to comply.
 If the violation is not corrected, the NCO may issue up to two additional notices before issuing a Notice to Appear in Municipal Court.
 The NCO tries to work with each property owner or tenant when extenuating circumstances are present, which may require that the NCO grants an extension to allow additional time to correct the violation.
 If you have a concern about the length of time, contact the NCO for more information.